 For your own safety, as well as the safety of your passengers and everyone else on or near the road, never drive while distracted.
 It’s simply not worth it.
 If you have been involved in an accident with a distracted driver, you already know just how devastating distracted driving can be.
-The Law Firm of Davidoff & Associates is here to help you fight to hold the at-fault driver accountable for your injuries and other damages.
+Davidoff Law is here to help you fight to hold the at-fault driver accountable for your injuries and other damages.

 Young Adults and Teens Are Most At Risk

 The CDC says drivers under 20 years old have the highest proportion of fatal distracted driving crashes, nearly one out of every 10 accidents involving teens.
 The agency conducted a 2017 survey where 42% of the high school students taking part said they had sent and read texts or emails while driving in the past 30 days.
 The study also found that students who routinely texted or emailed:

 - Were less likely to wear their seat belts